 By: Seth Enterline, PA-C | Northeast Georgia Physicians Group Orthopedic Trauma & Reconstructive Surgery

-Osteoporosis a porous bone or absence of solid bone due to bone loss or resorption resulting in loss of the bone without a new bone being built to replace it.
+Osteoporosis is a porous bone or absence of solid bone due to bone loss or resorption resulting in the loss of the bone without a new bone being built to replace it.
 It is mostly regulated by estrogen or the parathyroid hormone.

 What are common symptoms?

 In the early stages of bone loss, symptoms may not be present.
 However, once your bones have been weakened, you might have signs and symptoms such as back pain, loss of height over time, a stooped posture or brittle bones.

 How can I prevent it?